bluesky-social/atproto-website/content/blog/feature-skyfeed.md

 ---

-You can follow redsolver on Bluesky [here](https://bsky.app/profile/redsolver.dev), Skyfeed for project updates [here](https://bsky.app/profile/skyfeed.app), and be sure to try out Skyfeed yourself [here](https://skyfeed.app/).
+You can follow redsolver on Bluesky [here](https://bsky.app/profile/redsolver.dev), SkyFeed for project updates [here](https://bsky.app/profile/skyfeed.app), and be sure to try out SkyFeed yourself [here](https://skyfeed.app/).

 *Note: Use an [App Password](https://atproto.com/community/projects#app-passwords) when logging in to third-party tools for account security and read our [disclaimer](https://atproto.com/community/projects#disclaimer) for third-party applications.*